iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   ```

 - `-R`, `--recursive` - determines the metrics files to use by searching each
-  target directory and its subdirectories for DVC-tracked files to inspect.
+  target directory and its subdirectories for `dvc.yaml` files to inspect.
 If
-  there are no directories among the `targets`, this option is ignored.
+  there are no directories among the `targets`, this option has no effect.

 - `--all` - list all metrics, including those without changes.